Have you Been Charged with Identity Fraud in Georgia?

 I thought I had permission to use the information: Without specific authorization or consent, it is illegal to use another person's identifying information.
 A misunderstanding will not be sufficient to avoid a conviction.

 Identity fraud crimes can be difficult to defend against because a lot of the evidence is very technical.
-You need an experienced Georgia Criminal Defense Attorney to help you navigate the legal system and to help prepare the best defense.
-Lawson and Berry and their team of Georgia Identity Fraud Attorneys will ensure your rights and your future are protected during this difficult time.
+You need an experienced Georgia Identity Fraud Attorney to help you navigate the legal system and to help prepare the best defense.
+Lawson and Berry and their team of Georgia Identity Fraud Lawyers will ensure your rights and your future are protected during this difficult time.
 Felony convictions are not to be taken lightly so let someone help that cares about your future as much as you do.
-Contact us today for a free case evaluation.
+Contact an Identity Fraud Lawyer in Georgia now for a free case evaluation.